Robert Sheldon, Baron Sheldon: Personal life

 Sheldon married his first cousin Eileen Shamash in 1945, with whom he had a son and daughter.
 Eileen died in 1969 and he married again to Mary Shield in 1971.
-His daughter, Gill Sargeant, later became a Labour Councillor on Barnet London Borough Council.
+His daughter, Gillian Sargeant, later became a Labour Councillor on Barnet London Borough Council.

 In 2000, he collapsed on the street of a heart attack and was resuscitated by a passer-by, who happened to be former Olympic swimmer Duncan Goodhew.
 He eventually died of a heart attack on 2 February 2020.